Manning's Pit Petition -

 As mentioned on the Saki Page, the Munro and Lee/Hibbert families lived opposite one another, attended Pilton Church, and had much in common (connections to both India and Kent, plus politics for example.)

-St. Peter's Church in Barnstaple, a photograph of the memorial window will be added (we hope.)
+St. Peter's Church in Barnstaple, a photograph of the memorial window is on the right.

 Exeter and Plymouth Gazette